Religion

 3 min

 The motto of this long-awaited trip – it has been 16 years since a pope last visited Barcelona – will be "Lift up your eyes."
 As explained by the director of the CEE's press office, José Gabriel Vera, the motto is "a call from the Lord to move forward and a call to Spanish society to move beyond daily concerns and to go further with the contemplation of God, the openness of life to others, and charity."
-He also linked the visit's motto with "the idiosyncrasy of the cities the Pontiff will visit."
+He also linked the motto of the visit with "the idiosyncrasies of the cities the Pontiff will visit."
 In this way, according to the Holy See, Madrid represents unity, Barcelona beauty, and the Canary Islands charity.

-Regarding the events, another of the visit's coordinators, Fernando Giménez Barriocanal, announced that the Pope's stay will include "massive open events" so that "anyone who wants to participate in the visit can do so."
+Regarding the events, another of the visit's coordinators, Fernando Giménez Barriocanal, announced that the Pope's stay will feature "massive open events" so that "anyone who wants to participate in the visit can do so."
 For these open events, a system will be opened for registration by groups or individually, and once the data has been entered, a QR code will be received detailing how to participate.

-50 giant screens and 6,000 healthcare workers
+50 giant screens and 6,000 healthcare professionals

 stats